timsawtell/swiftui-rowducks-example-app/README.md

 You dispatch actions (sync or async) to your store, and it will alter your state object by running your reducers.
 Then SwiftUI will automatically update your UI through the @ObjectBinding view property.

 ![](demo.gif)

-So much more to do, middleware, tests, Swift package manager support etc.